AWLQ Volunteer FAQ

 WHAT AGE LIMIT APPLIES?

 Volunteering Program: You can start volunteering at AWLQ if you are at least 18 years of age, due to public liability and insurance regulations.
 There are limited opportunities for younger volunteers (see below).
 After you reach the age of 85, we will require additional medical assessments if you wish to continue volunteering.
-If you are outside of this age bracket, instead, perhaps you could consider collecting donations of food and bedding, fundraising, fostering, or asking AWLQ to come to your school or club to raise awareness.
+If you are outside of this age bracket, instead, perhaps you could consider collecting donations of food and bedding, fundraising, fostering, or asking AWLQ to come to your local club to raise awareness.

 WHAT EXPERIENCE IS NEEDED?